 The IRB expects the PI of the study and a contact person who is a member of the research team be listed at the top of the Informed Consent Document.
 The PI may be listed as both the PI and the contact person for the study.
 All other members of the research team may be listed at the discretion of the PI, or may be provided in a separate listing to subjects.
 If a separate listing of research team members is provided, it does not need to be reviewed by the IRB unless other study information is also included on the document.
 All members of the research team must continue to be listed in the HawkIRB application and IRB approved, even if they are not listed on the consent document.
-It is the PI's responsibility to keep the listing of research team which are indicated as involved in the informed consent process in the HawkIRB application can review the informed consent document with a potential subject.
+It is the PI's responsibility to keep the listing of research team members in HawkIRB current (and on the consent as applicable.)
+Only members of the research team which are indicated as involved in the informed consent process in the HawkIRB application can review the informed consent document with a potential subject.
 This individual will also sign as the person who obtained consent in the appropriate section of the informed consent document.